If you’ve used an Android device for some time, you must have encountered the “Server Error No Connection Retry” error.

 4. Log Out of and Back Into Your Google Account

-If the fixes above do not work for you, log out and back into your Google account.
+If the fixes above do not work, log out and back into your Google account.
 This is also known as removing and re-adding your Google account.

 This will reset the Google Play Store app and solve the “Server Error No Connection Retry” error.
-It will also make all your existing data synced with your Google account.
+It will also sync all your existing data with your Google account.

 To log out of and back into your Google account, follow these steps: